-The PPA Support Group holds several meetings a year in London, helping people living with PPA to meet and talk to others.
-You can contact them by email at firstname.lastname@example.org or call 07388 220355.
+The national PPA Support Group holds several meetings a year in London, helping people living with PPA to meet and talk to others.
+Visit the PPA Support Group website at www.raredementiasupport.org/primary-progressive-aphasia, or email email@example.com.

-The Admiral Nurse Dementia Helpline at Dementia UK offers practical and emotional support to anyone affected by dementia, including advice on managing the symptoms.
+The Admiral Nurse Dementia Helpline offers practical and emotional support to anyone affected by dementia, including advice on managing the symptoms.
 Call 0800 888 6678.

-Alzheimer’s Society provides information and help for people with all forms of dementia, and can tell you about local support groups and Dementia Cafés in your area.
-Call 0300 222 1122.
+The Alzheimer’s Society provides information and help for people with all forms of dementia and can tell you about local support groups in your area.
+Call 0333 150 3456.

-The PSP Association website has some helpful resources and an online forum.
-PSP (progressive supranuclear palsy) is a different condition, but some of the symptoms are similar, including speech and swallowing problems, and occasionally PSP can begin with PPA.
+The PSP Association website, www.pspassociation.org.uk, has some helpful resources and an online forum.
+PSP (Progressive Supranuclear Palsy) is a type of dementia, with some similarities to Parkinson’s disease, but some of the symptoms are also similar to non-fluent PPA, including speech and swallowing problems.

 You can also talk to your doctor or nurse for advice on caring for someone with PPA.